MindscapeHQ/raygun4php/README.md

 See the [Error Control Operators section on PHP.net](http://php.net/manual/en/language.operators.errorcontrol.php) for more information

 ## Changelog
+- 1.8.4: PHPUnit and configuration updates, PHPDoc fixes, and a fixed null pointer exception accessing user ID from cookies
 - 1.8.3: Remove the `--dev` option for composer installations as it's now deprecated
 - 1.8.2: No longer output warning when a socket connection fails
 - 1.8.1: Fix issue with error being raised with null bytes send with escapeshellarg method